Way Back (TLC song): Music video

 TLC went on Big Boys Neighborhood to promote the single and announced a contest that would allow a few lucky fans to be extras in the video.
 The lucky fans were selected on April 19, 2017 via Facebook and given specific instructions for the following morning.

 The music video was shot in North Hollywood, California on April 20, 2017 from 7:00AM to 10:00PM.
 The fans that were selected are all featured as back up dancers in the dance scene around the blue convertible car during the chorus.
 The video uses the extended version of the song.

 The video was released on June 6, 2017 and was met with positive reviews and gained 2 million views on YouTube in 48 hours.

 Track listing

-Commercial performance
+Chart performance

-In the United States, "Way Back" debuted at number thirty-three on the Billboard Twitter Top Tracks chart on April 29, 2017.
-The song also debuted at number twenty-eight on the Adult R&B Songs chart on May 6, 2017.
-In its second week the song charted at number twenty-three.
-In its third and fourth week the song charted at numbers nineteen and fifteen respectively.
-In its fifth week the song rose one place, charting at number fourteen.
-The song entered the Top 10 in its eleventh week.
+In the United States, "Way Back" debuted at number twenty-eight on the Billboard Adult R&B Songs chart on May 6, 2017.
+The song entered the top ten in its eleventh week.